norikra/norikra-udf-mock/README.md

 bundle exec rake release
 ```

-## Writing UDF
+## Writing UDF and tests

 Example codes are for `norikra-udf-myudf`.

 ### UDF definitions

-UDFs/UDAFs are written by Ruby(JRuby) code.
+UDFs/UDAFs definitions are written by Ruby(JRuby) code.
 These files are placed as `lib/norikra/udf/your_udf.rb`.
 No suffixes like `_defs` are required for filename.

 Definition class should have 2 methods.
  * `.init`